-In addition to the requirements for appointment as Associate Professor, appointment at, or promotion to, the level of Professor on the Educator Scholar Track should signify that the individual is an established figure in his or her field, and recognized nationally for his or her educational accomplishments as documented by extramural letters.
+In addition to the requirements for appointment as Associate Professor, appointment at, or promotion to, the rank of Professor on the Educator Scholar Track should signify that the individual is an established figure in his or her field, and recognized nationally for his or her educational accomplishments as documented by extramural letters.
 Teaching contributions should be of the highest quality and clearly documented.
+Clinicians at this rank are expected to have an outstanding local/regional reputation and to demonstrate outstanding performance with relevant patient-valued quality outcomes such as medical record documentation, peer to peer communication, and other quality measures chosen by the clinic, institute, hospital or healthcare system and as vetted by the division/department.
 The individual should, furthermore, show evidence of significant contributions to the strength, reputation, educational mission, or leadership of the Department.
-In addition, these individuals must demonstrate scholarly activities within their field or within the College of Medicine sufficient to have earned national or international recognition.
+In addition, these individuals must demonstrate scholarly activities within their field or within the College of Medicine-Phoenix sufficient to have earned national or international recognition.
 Examples of scholarship include teaching awards, development of courses and instructional materials, presentation of faculty development programs, and participation in research on the efficacy of teaching methods, materials, courses, and curricula.

-II.
-CLINICAL, RESEARCHER AND LECTURER TITLE SERIES
+MODIFIED SERIES - CLINICAL, RESEARCHER AND LECTURER TITLE SERIES